pateldd1/Algorithms-leetcode-codewars-hackerRank/README.md

-## These are Codewars Solutions to 2 - 4 Kyu Katas in Ruby.
+## These are Algorithms in Ruby and SQL probs as well.

-Currently Solutions Include:
+Codewars:
 * Make a Spiral - 3Kyu
 * Twice Linear - 4Kyu
 * Evaluate Mathematical Expression - 2Kyu